Spacial/awesome-systools/README.md

 - [The Void (Linux) distribution](https://voidlinux.org/): Void is a general purpose operating system, based on the monolithic Linux® kernel.
 Its package system allows you to quickly install, update and remove software; software is provided in binary packages or can be built directly from sources with the help of the XBPS source packages collection.
 - [devuan](https://www.devuan.org/): Devuan GNU+Linux is a fork of Debian without systemd.
 - [Linux distros without systemd](https://ungleich.ch/en-us/cms/blog/2019/05/20/linux-distros-without-systemd/).
+- [KISS](https://getkiss.org/): An independent Linux® distribution with a focus on simplicity and the concept of “less is more”.
+[Package Manager](https://github.com/kisslinux/kiss)
+- [EasyOS](https://easyos.org/): An experimental linux distribution.

 ### Kernel

 - [Writing a Simple Linux Kernel Module](https://blog.sourcerer.io/writing-a-simple-linux-kernel-module-d9dc3762c234)